openshift-labs/learn-katacoda/ansibleop/ansible-k8s-modules/step3.md

-Next, let's make it possible to customize the replica count for our [nginx deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment)** by adding an `nginx_replicas` variable to the DeploymentConfig template and filling the variable value dynamically with Ansible.
+Next, let's make it possible to customize the replica count for our [nginx deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) by adding an `nginx_replicas` variable to the Deployment template and filling the variable value dynamically with Ansible.

 ---